CyberMiles/blog/content/post/20191028-mainnetupgrade-en.md

 During the upgrade, the CyberMiles mainnet will stop, therefore all services on the CyberMiles blockchain will also pause until it resumes when 2/3 validators have started the new software.

-CyberMiles App, browser [CMTtracking](https://www.cmttracking.io/), CMT Cube will have a pause on service since the data on the chain is not queried.
+CyberMiles App, browser [CMTtracking](https://www.cmttracking.io/), CMT Cube will have a pause on service since the blockchain data is not queried.
 After the mainnet is upgraded, the service will resume.
 The process won’t affect your CMT assets.

-Meanwhile, in order to coordinate this upgrade, the exchanges will paunse CMT deposits and withdrawals around 12th Oct 2019,11:30 GMT+8 until the upgraded software resumes producing blocks.
+Meanwhile, in order to coordinate this upgrade, all exchanges will pause CMT deposits and withdrawals around 12th Oct 2019,11:30 GMT+8 until the upgraded software resumes producing blocks.
 Please be aware of the exchanges announcement on CMT deposits and withdrawals pause and resuming time.

 Thanks!